nus-cs2113-AY2223S2/ip/docs/README.md

 ### `bye` - exit the app

-this command terminates the app
+This command terminates the applcation.

 - format: bye